 Nature walks – from reading and interpreting the signs of the bush to making toothbrushes from trees, these walks open students eyes to the smaller details often overlooked in the bush.

 Orienteering – from being given a set of directions and a map, to being the ones to write the directions, students navigate themselves through the bush.

 Obstacle course – get scrambling around our obstacle course, sure to get you muddy from head to toe, a fun teambuilding exercise for students and teachers alike!

 Star gazing – students learn about the main constellations in the night’s sky and their mythology as well as how to navigate by stars.

-Science investigations – students can either investigate a research question of their own making or take part in one of the camp’s own research areas.
-Investigations may look at areas such as the ecological succession of termite mounds, the dynamics of a slope – vegetation and wildlife change from lake shore to hill top, mini-beast surveys or even join in on the camp’s Lake Kacheera Study.
+Science investigations – students can either investigate a research question of their own making or get some suggestions from us.
+Investigations may look at areas such as the ecological succession of termite mounds, the dynamics of a slope – vegetation and wildlife change from lake shore to hill top, mini-beast surveys.
 The camp can support biology & geography class trips, our team working with class teachers to meet the trips requirements.

 Cultural exchange – learn about traditional cattle keeping with the camp’s own herd of cows or visit a neighbour to experience the Bahima way of life.